sitepilot/autopilot-ansible/README.md

 Autopilot is a (cloud) webhosting control panel for managing multiple servers, sites and WordPress installations.
 We use Autopilot at [Sitepilot](https://sitepilot.io) for our managed WordPress webhosting platform.
 With Autopilot you can:

 * Provision WordPress optimized web servers.
-* Monitor server and site health of the provisioned servers and sites.
+* Monitor server and site health.
 * Manage and maintain WordPress sites.

 Autopilot is build on top of [Laravel](https://laravel.com/) and uses [Ansible](https://www.ansible.com/) to provision servers, users, databases and sites on Ubuntu 20.04 LTS servers.